Kansas State University

 Jackson, NH 03846

 Lyn Norris-Baker, professor emerita, served as director of Kansas State University’s Center on Aging from 1992 until 2004.
-Since moving to New Hampshire in 2004, she has continued her career as a Kansas State University (KSU) professor, teaching internet-based graduate courses for both the Center on Aging (2004-present) and the Department of Architecture (2004-2009).
-She has taught courses for the Great Plains Interactive Distance Education Alliance Gerontology program since its initial offerings at KSU, including Environments and Aging, Perspectives in Aging and Adult Development and Aging.
+Since moving to New Hampshire in 2004, she has continued her career as a Kansas State University professor teaching internet-based graduate courses for both the Center on Aging (2004-present) and the Department of Architecture (2004-2009).
+She has taught courses for the Great Plains Interactive Distance Education Alliance gerontology program since its initial offerings at KSU.
+Courses she has taught for Great Plains IDEA include Environments and Aging, Perspectives in Aging and Adult Development and Aging.

 Ph.D. in Psychology, University of Houston, 1980